matt-goldman/matt-goldman.github.io/_posts/2023-01-14-maui-app-deploy-3.md

 As with Google and Apple, reviewers from Microsoft will evaluate your app.
 Once complete, you’ll receive an email notification that your app has been accepted and is now available via the Microsoft Store.

 # Next Steps
 Much of what is covered in this three part series is not .NET MAUI specific, however as an app developer, understanding how to release and manage an app via the various stores is an essential skill.
-There is enough nuance to justify a book on the topic all of its own, but the steps outlined in should give you a good foundation.
+There is enough nuance to justify a book on the topic, but the steps outlined should give you a good foundation.

 While we've covered the essentials of releasing an app, there are some further topics you should consider for production apps, and in this section, I summarize what I consider the three next most essential.